decretist/ICMCL17/paper/ICMCL17.md

 second-recension *dictum* C.23 q.4 d.p.c.23 §3 is in a similar
 spirit, although in the latter case the scriptural allusions are mediated through a patristic source, Augustine's *de Dono perseverantiae*, a treatise on predestination.
-As noted previously, both of these *dicta* use the words associated with the concept of calumny in the same general, non-technical, sense they had in the first millennium of Christian discourse.
+Both of these *dicta* use the words associated with the concept of calumny in the same general, non-technical, sense they had in the first millennium of Christian discourse.